zaiisao/Documentation/en/Interactive Broadcast/single_host_overview.md

 ---
-title: PK Host
+title: Single Host
 description:
 platform: All Platforms
-updatedAt: Mon Jul 13 2020 09:40:09 GMT+0800 (CST)
+updatedAt: Mon Jul 13 2020 09:31:32 GMT+0800 (CST)
 ---
-# PK Host
+# Single Host
 ## Introduction

-To attract an audience quickly, the host of a live broadcast often invites the host of another channel for co-hosting.
-Both hosts then engage in online contests, and audiences of both channels watch the hosts, send gifts, or cast votes for whichever host they like.
-This scenario, known as PK Host, is widely applied in entertainment apps.
+The Single Host scenario is an interactive streaming scenario which has only one host in the channel.
+In the scenario, all other users join the channel as audience and can watch the host, send text messages, and send gifts to the host.

-This article describes how to use the Agora SDKs to implement a PK Host scenario.
+This article describes how to use the Agora SDKs to implement a Single Host scenario.

 ## Feature list